 The owner, Mike, is a healthy and purposeful 18-year-old of amazing ability and inventiveness.
 His farm has eight or nine buildings and a large, comfortable house made warm with an abundance of human love.
 Some buildings are being converted to serve other purposes: The smoke house is being transformed into a sauna and the hay loft to a music and play room.

-To solve the problem of cold storage for food, Mike has single-handedly dug an 8-by-4-by-8-foot hole that will be his huge underground freezer.
+To solve the problem of cold storage for food, Mike has single-handedly dug an 8-foot-by-4-foot-by-8-foot hole that will be his huge underground freezer.

 Morning Glory has 1/4-acre planted with various vegetables that will suffice to feed the four permanent members through the winter.
 Any surplus produce will be traded with other hip farmers in the area for items Mike may lack.